VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

   <img src="deployment_access_read_example.png" width="800">
 </p>

-Follow usage example in order to configure access to VictoriaMetrics for your Prometheus, Grafana or any other software.
+Follow usage examples in order to configure access to VictoriaMetrics for your Prometheus, Grafana or any other software.

-## Modifying deployment
+## Modifying an existing deployment

-Remember, you always can add, remove or modify existing deployment by changing their size or any parameters on the update form.
+Remember, you can always add, remove or modify existing deployment by changing its size or any parameters on the deployment's page.

 <p>
   <img src="modify_deployment.png" width="800">
 </p>

-There is another options present to customise you deployment setup.
-To discover them click on `Customise` button
+To discover additional configuration options click on `Advanced Settings` button, so you should see the following:

 <p>
   <img src="modify_deployment_additional_settings.png" width="800">